UradiSrilekha/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Its a Rock-paper-scissor game using html,css and javascript
+Its a Rock-paper-scissor game using html and javascript